 As is apparent in the Summary Compensation Table on page 21, most of the difference in total compensation between Mr. Karmazin and our other named executive officers is attributable to the value reflected in the table for "Option Awards."
-As reflected in the Outstanding Equity Awards at Fiscal Year-End 2007 table on page 22, and described in footnote (1) to that table, Mr. Karmazin received an award of a stock option covering a substantial number of shares (as well as shares of restricted stock reflected in the Outstanding Equity Awards at Fiscal Year-End 2007 table on page 22, and described in 2007 table 2007 table) in connection with the execution of his employment agreement in November 2004.
+As reflected in the Outstanding Equity Awards at Fiscal Year-End 2007 table on page 22, and described in footnote (1) to that table, Mr. Karmazin received an award of a stock option covering a substantial number of shares (as well as shared restricted stock reflected in the Outstanding Equity Awards at Fiscal Year-End 2007 table) in connection with the execution of his employment agreement in November 2004.
 Mr. Karmazin did not receive any equity-based awards in 2006 or 2007.
-The total compensation in the Summary Compensation Table reflects the inclusion, as noted in footnote (2) to the table, of the expense recognized solely for financial statement reporting purposes in 2006 and 2007 for point awards.
+The total compensation in the Summary Compensation Table reflects the inclusion, as noted in footnote (2) to the table, of the expense recognized solely for financial statement reporting purposes in 2006 and 2007 for option awards.